General right of access to information held by the University

 Fax: +44 (0)23 8059 5781

 If you do not feel that we have dealt with your request in accordance with the requirements of Part I of the Act, you may request a review.
 Your request for a review should specify in what respect you do not feel that the requirements of Part I have been met.
-The request for a review should be addressed to the Chief Operating Officer and may be posted to the address above or sent by email to firstname.lastname@example.org
+The request for a review should be addressed to the Registrar and may be posted to the address above or sent by email to firstname.lastname@example.org

 The Information Commissioner is responsible for enforcing rights of access to information and the operation of the publication scheme.
 You may apply to the Information Commissioner in writing (FOI/EIR Complaints Resolution, Information Commissioner's Office, Wycliffe House, Water Lane, Wilmslow, Cheshire SK9 5AF) or electronically for a decision whether, in any specified respect, your request for information has been dealt with by the University in accordance with the requirements of Part I of the Act.
 The Information Commissioner will not normally take action unless he is satisfied that the University's review procedures have been exhausted.